rrwick/Autocycler-paper/commands.md

 grep "Genome" * | cut -f6,7 | tr '(' '\t' | tr -d ')'
 ```

-Also running BUSCO (using the closest match lineage for each genome), which assesses assemblies using expected single-copy genes.
-I use Dnaapler before BUSCO to ensure that genes do not get split across the start-end of circular sequences.
+And [BUSCO](https://gitlab.com/ezlab/busco) v6.0.0 (using the closest match lineage for each genome), which assesses assemblies using expected single-copy genes.
+I used Dnaapler before BUSCO to ensure that genes do not get split across the start-end of circular sequences:
 ```bash
 cd ~/2025-04_Autocycler_paper
 mkdir busco_results